Shipstr/junior-backend-code-challenge/README.md

 #### Requirements
 * Fetch the data from the Rails app on page load.
-* Update the simple index view with a list of each company's name and it's flat shipping rate.
+* Update the simple index view with a list of each carrier's name and its flat shipping rate.

 To run the app:
 ```